• Free shipping on all orders

 1. They are considered hypoallergenic.

-Like most Poodles, the Parti Poodle is considered a hypoallergenic breed, which makes them ideal for potential dog owners that have allergies to the dander that many dogs produce.
+Like most Poodles, the Parti Poodle is considered a hypoallergenic breed, which makes them ideal for potential dog owners who have allergies to the dander that many dogs produce.
 If you’re allergic to most dog breeds, there’s a good chance that you won’t be allergic to a Parti Poodle.

 2. They were popular with French royalty.